btschwertfeger/python-cmethods/README.md

 - First check if there is an existing issue or PR that addresses your problem/solution.
 If not - create one first - before creating a PR.
-- Typo fixes, CI, documentation or style/formatting PRs will be rejected.
+- Typo fixes, project configuration, CI, documentation or style/formatting PRs will be rejected.
 Please create an issue for that.
 - PRs must provide a reasonable, easy to understand and maintain solution for an existing problem.
 You may want to propose a solution when creating the issue